Khutzeymateen Spring Grizzly Bear Photography Tour - Great Bear Rainforest, BC, Canada

 Maximum six participants (plus John).

-The Khutzeymateen Spring Grizzly Bear Photography Price includes the float plane trip from the Ocean Light II back to Prince Rupert on the 19th.
-It also includes accommodation and dinner in Prince Rupert on the 11th and breakfast on the 12th.
+The Khutzeymateen Spring Grizzly Bear Photography Price includes the float plane trip from the Ocean Light II back to Prince Rupert on the 18th (and the float plane trip into the Khutzeymateen on the 18th and out on the 22nd for the shorter tour).
+It also includes accommodation and dinner in Prince Rupert prior to the start of the trips on the 10th/17th.

 All Canadian Wildlife Photography Tours are non-smoking tours.
 Participants will be required to sign waivers.